Master of Public Administration

 - Minimum grade point average of 3.0 (on a 4.0 scale)

 - Scores from GRE tests taken through July 31, 2011 must have a composite score of 1000 on the combined verbal and quantitative sections and 4 on the writing assessment section.
-The minimum requirements for tests taken on or after August 1, 2011 require a minimum composite score of 300.
-While no specific minimum score on the writing assessment section is required, performance on the writing section will be used as a factor in admissions.
+The minimum requirements for tests taken on or after August 1, 2011 require a minimum composite score of 300, and 4 on the writing assessment section.

 - Training in basic statistics.
 Otherwise, you may be required to take a basic statistics course prior to enrolling in Research and Quantitative Analysis for Public Administration.